Explore the beautiful landscape and find out the top things to do in Queenstown.

 Glenorchy Horseback Riding – against the Lord of the Rings backdrop

 We drove up to the head of Lake Wakatipu early in the morning.
 There lies Glenorchy, the gateway to Mount Aspiring National Park, and Te Wahipounamu, one of New Zealand’s three World Heritage areas.

-The horses were docile and apparently, they know the environment very well, too.
-The 2-hour trekking passed by so quickly that I hated to say goodbye to the horses.
-I would recommend the 2 hours tour, just because we got to go farther (and cross) the beautiful braided rivers, and the exceptional scenery of Te Wahipounamu are just unforgettable.
+The horses were docile and apparently, they knew the environment very well, too.
+The 2-hour trek passed by so quickly that I hated to say goodbye to the horses.
+I would recommend the 2-hour tour, just because we got to go farther (and cross) the beautiful braided rivers and the exceptional scenery of Te Wahipounamu is just unforgettable.